prof-rossetti/internet-technologies/exercises/express-app/checkpoints/5-form-data.md

 // ...
 ```

 Make a commit with a message like "Setup environment variables", but before you do, make sure the ".env" is EXCLUDED from the files you commit.
-Otherwise, revisit your ".gitignore" file and ensure there is a line that says ".env".
+Otherwise, revisit your ".gitignore" file.

 ## New Routing and Views